|€4,000 per year

 The minimum positive score for the admission interview is 51 points.

-The duration of the interview is 20 min and it is conducted in English via Skype.
-The interviews will be scheduled in cooperation with qualifying candidates after March 15 once the motivation letters have been evaluated.
+The duration of the interview is 20 min and it is conducted in English via Zoom.
+The interviews will be scheduled in cooperation with qualifying candidates in April.

-For further information please see the programme’s application website.
+For further information please see the programme’s website.

 - unpack the process of heritage production and the workings of tradition in the context of cultural diversity and change;